 1. Power, Strength and Muscle Increase

-By pushing your body that little bit further, extra micro tears in your muscles can occu (the ache that you feel in your muscles from training).
-Once repaired, your muscles will be bigger, faster and stronger.
-Therefore, creatine supplementation, combined with an effective level of training, can act to increase strength and lean muscle mass, as well as improve the performance of high-intensity activities in both men and women.
-Low-intensity, long-duration exercise however may not be affected by supplementation.
+By pushing your body that little bit further, extra micro tears in your muscles can occur (the ache that you feel in your muscles from training).
+Once repaired, your muscles will build bigger, faster and stronger.

 3. Weight Loss